schilkp/schilkp.github.io/content/projects/psMCU/index.md

 ### Internals

-psASM is written in python using an ANTLR4 frontend.
+psASM is written in Python using an ANTLR4 frontend.
 The bulk of the complexity is in the preprocessor, which is effectively a tree-walking interpreter that executes the directives in multiple passes.